Getting to Macquarie

 - Single fares start from $2.60

-Parking at Macquarie is limited, with only around 4,000 spaces to accommodate staff, students and visitors.
+Parking at Macquarie is limited, with over 4,500 spaces to accommodate staff, students and visitors.
 Parking is operated under a Restricted Parking Area scheme and fees apply.
 More details ...

 The University offers a complimentary shuttlebus service around campus during semester.